Agentum07/Agentum07/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a junior at National University of Singapore pursuing a Computer Science Major with a concentration in Artificial Intelligence and Information Retrieval.
+I am a senior at National University of Singapore pursuing a Computer Science Major with a concentration in Artificial Intelligence and Information Retrieval.

 I'm always open and looking to collaborate on any interesting projects!